FrankyMartz/vimrc/README.md

 # VIM Setup
 Hi, here is my personal .vim setup.
-Originally cloned from [scrogson](https://github.com/scrogson/vim-dotfiles).
 Feel free to clone. :)

 ## Installation
 **NOTE**: If you have existing files in `$HOME/.vim` or `$HOME/.vimrc`, make sure you take appropriate backups before performing any of the following steps.